“It is only in adventure that some people succeed in knowing themselves – in finding themselves.”

-CHAPTER 1: Trouble
+CHAPTER 1: Wootton

 “Dr. Coles, question.”
 The sophomore shakes her textbook at chest height.
 “Why’s it called History?
 Is it because the stories are about men?”
 She flips it open and points to a random page.
 “And manifest destiny?”